If you use your own car on business travel for your employer you will normally be eligible for tax relief on the costs of running your own car.

 Advisory Fuel Rates

-HM Revenue & Customs also sets tax-free mileage allowance rates just to cover fuel costs ('Advisory Fuel Rates') incurred by employees on business motoring.
+HM Revenue & Customs also sets tax-free mileage allowance rates just to cover fuel costs ('Advisory Fuel Rates') or 'AFRs' incurred by employees on business motoring.

 The mileage rates vary according to the type of fuel for the car and the size of the car's engine.

 These mileage rates can be paid tax-free, typically where:

 ||An employee has a company car and is being reimbursed for fuel costs on business travel.

 ||An employee already receives a cash allowance instead of a companycar and is just being reimbursed for fule costs on business travel.

 What if I Receive a Cash Allowance?